ACRA/acra/README.md

 Please do not hesitate to open defects/enhancements requests in [the issue tracker](http://github.com/ACRA/acra/issues).

-Latest version ACRA v5.0.1 - 8-JAN-2018
+Latest version
 ===========================================

-For a complete changelog, please see the [ChangeLog page](http://github.com/ACRA/acra/wiki/ChangeLog) in the Wiki.
+For the latest version and a complete changelog, please see the [ChangeLog page](http://github.com/ACRA/acra/wiki/ChangeLog) in the Wiki.

 For migrating from previous versions, please see our [Migration guide](http://github.com/ACRA/acra/wiki/Migrating) in the Wiki.